Aa-stack1805/ETL-Pipeline-NBA/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.

----

-Created by [Your Name] - Feel free to contribute!